 Luckily companies have started to pay attention to this and committed to reducing plastic.
 Amazon for example promised 2019 to remarkably reduce the use of single-use plastics by June 2020.
 If we as consumers support brands and companies going plastic-free, the need for harmful material choices will decrease.

-So why to use plastic for packaging ever or anywhere when we don’t need to – obviously some health and safety requirements being an exception?
+So why to use plastic for packaging when we don’t need to – obviously some health and safety requirements being an exception?
 Package Free is one great example of companies that have devoted to taking care of this packaging material issue.
 Package Free is actually an “ecosystem of brands” that sells sustainable and responsible products from different brands and packs them without plastic!
 Behind this “ecosystem” is Lauren Singer, the woman who fitted 8 years of waste in a mason jar!
 She is one of those persons who does go above and beyond, but her work helps us to take simple steps that matter, and she and her co-workers have made it easy!

 Because, you know, there is no “away”, what has been created, does not disappear even though it has been thrown “away”.
 Why create all this plastic if we don’t need it?
 Let’s not want it!